exevil/sketch-grid-master/README.md

 Grid Master is a Sketch plugin that fixes long-standing bugs and adds new functionaity related on work with Grid and Layout.

 ## Features
 **Toggle Grid/Layout** — fixes the long-standing bug with toggling grid and layout visibility for multiple artboards.
-Please check the [installation guide](https://github.com/exevil/sketch-grid-master#installation) to make it work as expected);
+Please check the [installation guide](https://github.com/exevil/sketch-grid-master#installation) to make it work as expected.

 ![Toggle Grid/Layout](http://i.dbv.ae/gxZV/1.gif)